 The short answer to this question is “anything you want.”
-Classical & Ancient Near Eastern Studies (CANES) is a versatile area of study that can enhance your performance in any field of your choosing.
-The curriculum can easily be applied in a way that best suits your talents, interests, and career aspirations.
-In fact, the department’s coursework builds the critical thinking and communication skills needed to succeed in many careers, including those involving politics, law, business, education, writing, and medicine.
+Classical & Ancient Near Eastern Studies (CANES) is a versatile area of study that can enhance performance in any field of your choosing.
+The curriculum is easily applied in a way that best suits your talents, interests, and career aspirations.
+In fact, the department’s coursework builds the critical thinking and communication skills needed to succeed in many careers, including those involving public service, law, business, education, museum or library studies, and medicine.

-There are many skills developed by students involved in CANES that become valuable attributes in a variety of careers.
-These skills include:
+CANES students develop skills that become valuable attributes in a variety of careers, including:

 - Critical reading, reflection, and analysis